godotengine/godot-docs/classes/class_projectsettings.rst

 - :ref:`int<class_int>` **rendering/quality/directional_shadow/size.mobile**

-.. _class_ProjectSettings_property_rendering/quality/driver/driver_fallback:

-- :ref:`String<class_String>` **rendering/quality/driver/driver_fallback**

-Whether to allow falling back to other graphics drivers if the preferred driver is not available.
-Best means use the best working driver (this is the default).
-Never means never fall back to another driver even if it does not work.
-This means the project will not run if the preferred driver does not function.

 .. _class_ProjectSettings_property_rendering/quality/driver/driver_name:

 - :ref:`String<class_String>` **rendering/quality/driver/driver_name**

+Name of the configured video driver ("GLES2" or "GLES3").

+Note that the backend in use can be overridden at runtime via the ``--video-driver`` command line argument, or by the :ref:`rendering/quality/driver/fallback_to_gles2<class_ProjectSettings_property_rendering/quality/driver/fallback_to_gles2>` option if the target system does not support GLES3 and falls back to GLES2.
+In such cases, this property is not updated, so use :ref:`OS.get_current_video_driver<class_OS_method_get_current_video_driver>` to query it at runtime.

+.. _class_ProjectSettings_property_rendering/quality/driver/fallback_to_gles2:

+- :ref:`bool<class_bool>` **rendering/quality/driver/fallback_to_gles2**

+Whether to allow falling back to the GLES2 driver if the GLES3 driver is not supported.
+Default value: ``false``.

+Note that the two video drivers are not drop-in replacements for each other, so a game designed for GLES3 might not work properly when falling back to GLES2.
+In particular, some features of the GLES3 backend are not available in GLES2.
+Enabling this setting also means that both ETC and ETC2 VRAM-compressed textures will be exported on Android and iOS, increasing the size of the game data pack.

 .. _class_ProjectSettings_property_rendering/quality/filters/anisotropic_filter_level: